weiyutp6/ros_point_cloud/README.md

     $ sudo apt-get update
     $ sudo apt-get install libpcl-dev
     $ sudo apt install ros-<distro>-pcl-ros

+Use the short name of your ROS distribution instead of <distro>

 ## 3. Build our vrx package
 #### Download package